The Problem: Sudden Cardiac Arrest

 The Solution: A Stent

-The Path Through UPMC McKeesport
+The Path to Complete Heart Care Through UPMC McKeesport

 The Result: Grateful for Care Close to Home

 “I’m calmer now,” Paul says.
 “I’m back to doing everything that I was doing before my heart attack, just in smaller moderations.
 I have UPMC McKeesport to thank for that.”

 Paul's treatment and results may not be representative of similar cases.